 You don’t actually have as much time as you think you have, which is why you should come up with a monthly, weekly, daily, or even an hourly schedule to make the most of your time.
 Set aside some time in advance for your homework assignments and projects, and break them up into stages and assign dates for each one.
 My Study Life is really helpful in that aspect.
-We also recommend useful resources such as MindGenius, which is an effective mind mapping tool, Koofers, which helps you learn with flashcards, study guides and notes, and UK-dissertation, where you can find assistance to catch up with your writing tasks.
+We also recommend useful resources such as MindGenius, which is an effective mind mapping tool, Koofers, which helps you learn with flashcards, study guides and notes.

 Don’t Give Into Procrastination

 One of the biggest enemies of good academic performance is procrastination.
 Not only are you wasting your time, but you are also forgetting what you have learned and heard in class in the first place, which will make it harder for you later on.
 Whenever you have an assignment you can leave for tomorrow, do it on the same day.

 Instead of waiting days or weeks to start studying for your exams, and then risk forgetting important bits of information and not having enough time to prepare yourself, try and study every single day, even if it is for just an hour.
 Perfect your note-taking techniques in class and go over your notes regularly, while the lessons are still fresh in your mind.
 The main task is to understand your studying material, but not just to read all the paragraphs on the topic without its comprehension.
 Make sure to read, recite and review the topic to keep that information in your mind for the long term.
 That way, you won’t have to cram all night just days before the exam.